davidhou17/prompt-saver-mcp/README.md

 ## Tools

+### `use_prompt`
+Retrieves prompts from the database using vector search and returns the 3 most relevant prompts for user selection. **Start here** - always search for existing solutions before beginning new tasks.

+**Parameters:**
+- `query` (string): Description of the problem or task you need help with
+- `limit` (optional int): Maximum number of prompts to return (default: 3)

 ### `save_prompt`
 Summarizes, categorizes, and converts conversation history into a markdown formatted prompt template.
-Run upon completion of a successful complex task.
+Run upon completion of a successful complex task to build your prompt library.

 **Parameters:**
 - `conversation_messages` (string): JSON string containing the conversation history
 - `task_description` (optional string): Description of the task being performed
 - `context_info` (optional string): Additional context about the conversation

-### `use_prompt`
+### `improve_prompt_from_feedback`
-Retrieves prompts from the database using vector search and returns the 3 most relevant prompts for user selection.
+Improve an existing prompt based on user feedback and conversation context.
+This tool uses AI to analyze feedback and automatically enhance the prompt following prompt engineering best practices.

 **Parameters:**
+- `prompt_id` (string): ID of the prompt to improve
+- `feedback` (string): User feedback about the prompt's effectiveness
+- `conversation_context` (optional string): Context from the conversation where the prompt was used

+### `get_prompt_details`
+Get detailed information about a specific prompt including its full template, history, and metadata.
+Use this to view the complete prompt before applying it.

+**Parameters:**
-- `query` (string): Description of the problem or task you need help with
+- `prompt_id` (string): ID of the prompt to retrieve
-- `limit` (optional int): Maximum number of prompts to return (default: 3)

 ### `update_prompt`
-Updates an existing prompt based on learnings from conversation.
-Run after using a prompt to improve it.
+Updates an existing prompt with manual changes.
+Use this when you know exactly what modifications to make, or use `improve_prompt_from_feedback` for AI-driven improvements.

 **Parameters:**
 - `prompt_id` (string): ID of the prompt to update